Welcome to ilert

 We often refer to connectors and alert actions as outbound integrations.

 An escalation policy connects an alert source with the users that are responsible for this alert source.
-It defines which users or on-call schedules should be notified when an alert is created.
+It defines which users or on-call schedules should be notified when an alert is created to ensure reliable incident response.

 On-call schedules determine who will be notified when an alert is created based on the time of day.
 Only one user per schedule can be on-call at a time.
 You can reference an on-call schedule in an escalation policy.